mirbyte/Text-List-Tools/README.md

 <sub>_Educational purposes only.
 Don't be a dick.
-I am not responsible for any damages caused by my code or software._</sub>
+I am not responsible for any damages caused directly or indirectly by my code._</sub>